Code-Institute-Submissions/travel-tickr/TESTING.md

 <br>

 ### JSX Validation
-[ESLint](https://eslint.org/) was used as part of the development process.
-ESLint is a static code analysis tool that identifies problematic patterns found in JavaScript code.
-It doesn't only catch potential errors to make the code more consistent but also ensures our code adheres to certain style guidelines.
-This helps maintain the overall code quality and also makes sure our codebase is easier for others to understand and contribute to.
+In the development process of Travel Tickr, I have utilized [ESLint](https://eslint.org/), a powerful static code analysis tool, to ensure high code quality and adherence to coding standards.
+ESLint not only helps catch potential errors, but it also enforces consistent code style and promotes best practices.
+This ensures that our codebase is well-maintained, easier to understand, and facilitates collaboration with other developers.

-During development, any issues identified by ESLint are displayed in the terminal, like this:
+#### ESLint Warnings During Development
+During development, ESLint was integrated into the IDE.
+This integration enables real-time analysis of the code as it's written, providing immediate feedback on potential issues.
+ESLint rules are applied to the code, and if violations or possible errors are detected, warnings or errors are displayed directly in the terminal.

+For example, when working on a component, ESLint might show warnings like this:

 ```bash
 Compiled with warnings.